dsa-ou/algoesup/docs/getting-started.md

 that would prevent sharing your essays later with others.

-After a few moments, you will see the project in your workspace, with the name **Learning Professional Skills with Algorithmic Essays - Duplicate** at the top of the screen.
+After a few moments, you will see the project in your workspace, with the name **Algorithmic Essays - Duplicate** at the top of the screen.

 {:style="counter-reset:none"}
 1. Click on the three dots in the top right corner.